 A 2009 retrospective cohort study of 396 stage 4 (severe) CKD patients in Scotland and Northern Ireland found that 89 individuals commenced Renal Replacement Therapy while 20 chose conservative care.
 Sadly, most individuals with severe CKD died before being offered Renal Replacement Therapy.
 The cost per patient of conservative care provided by a renal department has been estimated at £397 per month (£4,764 per year).
 However, expert opinion suggests that not all conservative care patients are likely to receive such resource-intensive care.
 In the early stages of conservative care, resource use may be like that of a stage 3–4 CKD patient, with care (and expenditure) increasing over time with disease progression.

-What have we found by looking at data from Invatech Health's ATLAS eMAR system?
+What have we found by looking at eMAR data?

-Approximately 3/10 of individuals were prescribed at least one nephrotoxic medicine that was still live on the system (not archived).
+Approximately 3/10 of individuals were currently prescribed at least one nephrotoxic medicine.
 However, it should be should be noted that, as a limitation, this does not consider administration data - whether the individual is still taking the medicine as prescribed.
 The most common type of nephrotoxic medicine prescribed was diuretics, followed by ACE inhibitors (e.g. ramipril, used for high blood pressure) and NSAIDs (e.g. ibuprofen).
 Meanwhile 2/3 of individuals were prescribed either a nephrotoxic medicine or a medicine that requires the dose to be adjusted in individuals with poor kidney function.
 This emphasises the need for the medicines of individuals with CKD to be reviewed regularly, to ensure they are taking the appropriate dose for their level of kidney function.

 How can you help reduce the risk of adverse outcomes due to renal impairment in individuals you care for?